Yoav666s/dnd-wiki/collections/_lore/glenfast.md

 # Solemnvore
 Referred to as *Sullenmerr* in Dwarvish.
 It is the northernmost district to the west of Glenfast, bordering with [[Sad'aal Moran]].
 Its capital city is Fausternott, or *Fosternuk* in Dwarvish.
 Often referred to as *'Nuk*, the capital is the heart of Glenfast.
 Though heavily guarded by soldiers of [[the empire]], its streets are populated by people from all over Durn.
 It's located in a valley in-between the mountains, which is the reason that the great siege of the last war was so effective, eventually leading to a bloodless surrender.

+## Other Cities

+- Tethermill
+- Dullengale
+- Silterbast

 # Froste
 Referred to as the *Krass* in Dwarvish.
 It is located to the east of Glenfast, full of mountains and caverns.
 Mostly populated by gnomes.